moq-wg/moq-transport/draft-ietf-moq-transport.md

 value indicates a higher priority, with 0 being the highest priority.

 The Subscriber Priority is considered first when selecting a subscription to send data on within a given session.
-The original publisher priority is considered next and can change within the track, so subscriptions are prioritized based on the highest priority data available to send.
+When two or more tracks have equal subscriber priority, the original publisher priority is considered next and can change within the track, so subscriptions are prioritized based on the highest priority data available to send.
 For example, if the subscription had data at priority 6 and priority 10 to send, the subscription priority would be 6.
 When both the subscriber and original publisher priorities for a subscription are equal, send order is implementation-dependent, but the expectation is that all subscriptions will be able to send some data.